vegos/RadioExperiments/V3S_vs_V4/README.md

 Removed headphone-ground → antenna coupling capacitor to prevent headphones acting as antenna.

 ### ✔ Reduction of SI4732 VCO interference
-The V4 suffers stronger VCO leakage; the air‑coil reduces this significantly.
+The impact of this modification is even more important on the V4, because VCO leakage is much stronger on this version.
 Related: https://github.com/vegos/RadioExperiments/tree/main/Amnvolt_V4_mods

 ## 🔬 High-Z Front-End (JFET) Differences